jamestford/pyhood/README.md

 python -m pip install --upgrade pip python -m pip install pyhood
 ```
 Substitute whichever interpreter you have — `python3.12`, `python3.13`, `python3.14` are all tested.
 On Windows the activate line is `pyhood-env\Scripts\activate`.

 **Name the version explicitly.** A virtual environment inherits the version of the interpreter that creates it, and `python3` on macOS is still 3.9.
 Using bare `python3` there produces a 3.9 environment where the install fails with `no matching distribution found` — which reads like the package doesn't exist rather than a version problem.
-If you need a newer Python: `brew install python@3.14`.

-**The virtual environment is not optional.** Homebrew and Debian-based distributions mark their Python as [externally managed](https://peps.python.org/pep-0668/), so installing into it is refused outright.
-Overriding that with `--break-system-packages` can break the OS tooling that depends on it.

 ## Set Up Stocks, Options and Futures